-- Claimant must be an Australian resident (page 56) or specified temporary visa holder (page 56). - Available after 208 weeks in Australia as an Australian resident or specified temporary visa holder (some exemptions may apply, including where the person has experienced a substantial change in circumstances beyond their control after arrival in Australia). - May be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances.
+- Claimant must be an Australian resident (page 56) or specified temporary visa holder (page 56). - A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants.
+Some exemptions may apply, including where the person has experienced a substantial change in circumstances beyond their control after arrival in Australia. - May be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances.